anarthal/prettyresults/docs/tutorial.rst

   add new results.

 Results have a unique ID (more info :ref:`here <result_ids>`) and a human-friendly display name.
-By default, the AnalysisContext creates a single container result, of ID :code:`root`.
+By default, the ResultTree creates a single container result, of ID :code:`root`.
-We may retrieve any result by ID using :meth:`prettyresults.AnalysisContext.get_result`:
+We may retrieve any result by ID using :meth:`prettyresults.ResultTree.get_result`:

 .. literalinclude:: ../examples/example.py
    :lines: 19